Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Read More

 The human heart is undoubtedly an important and crucial part of the human body.
-It is a vital part of a human cardiovascular system.
-The cardiovascular system is composed of three parts which include heart, blood vessels, and blood.
-These are the main parts of the system and essential for it as well.
-The heart is the core blood pumping organ of the humans.
+It is a vital part of the human cardiovascular system.
+The cardiovascular system is composed of three parts, which include the heart, blood vessels, and blood.
+These are the main parts of the system and are essential for it as well.
+The heart is the core blood-pumping organ of humans.
 The blood vessels transport the blood

 Read More